Do the Dangle

 Then you kick it away, and you're dancing on air."

-The dark humor of this ironically light-hearted description of suicide by strangulation ends with Entwistle urging his listeners, "Everybody get up and - swing!"
+The dark humor of this ironically light-hearted description of suicide via strangulation ends with Entwistle urging his listeners, "Everybody get up and – swing!"
 This phrase too had been used in older songs as an exhortation to dance, but here conjures a vision of a body swinging from a rope.

-Entwistle called this album "Rigor Mortis Sets In" and illustrated the cover with a photo of a coffin and a grave, implying that rock music was dying or dead, and that one could only look back at its earlier days of glory.
-In fact it was released just as a re-appreciation of older rock & roll was just getting started, which served to invigorate the careers of former singing stars and introduced their songs to a new audience.
-An early manifestation of this awareness was the performance of the group "Sha Na Na" (a nonsense phrase from the 1950s doo-wop song "Get A Job") who sang 1958's "At The Hop" at the Woodstock music festival in 1969.
-Popular music had changed so drastically in the previous ten years that the Woodstock audience could laugh knowingly at the perceived naivete of the 1950s.
-The film "American Graffiti", first shown in 1973 (the same year of "Rigor Mortis Sets In") was the real instigation of the fad for the so-called "Fabulous '50s" which also inspired the hit TV series "Happy Days".
-Although "American Graffiti" was set in 1962, its soundtrack featured 1950s music, to emphasize that society was about to change drastically the following year with the death of President Kennedy and the subsequent upheavals in much of society.
+Entwistle called this album Rigor Mortis Sets In and illustrated the cover with a photo of a coffin and a grave, implying that rock music was dying or dead, and that one could only look back at its earlier days of glory.
+In fact it was released just as a re-appreciation of older rock and roll was just getting started, which served to invigorate the careers of former singing stars and introduced their songs to a new audience.
+An early manifestation of this awareness was the performance of the group Sha Na Na (a nonsense phrase from the 1950s doo-wop song "Get a Job") who sang 1958's "At the Hop" at Woodstock in 1969.
+Popular music had changed so drastically in the previous ten years that the Woodstock audience could laugh knowingly at the perceived naïveté of the 1950s.
+The film American Graffiti, first shown in 1973 (the same year of Rigor Mortis Sets In) was the real instigation of the fad for the so-called "fabulous '50s" which also inspired the hit television series Happy Days.
+Although American Graffiti was set in 1962, its soundtrack featured 1950s music, to emphasise that society was about to change drastically the following year with the assassination of President John F. Kennedy and the subsequent upheavals in much of society.